tidyverse/tidyups/004-governance.md

 #### Authors

 Authors are collectively responsible for day-to-day development of the package, including responding to issues and reviewing pull requests.
+Authors are involved in most of the interactions with contributors and thus need to set a welcoming and inclusive tone for the project.

 An author is identified in two ways:

 -   They have write access on GitHub, which means that they can triage issues, request review on PRs, and merge them.